Treating erectile dysfunction

 - a small pellet placed inside your urethra (the tube that carries urine from your bladder to the tip of your penis) – this is called urethral application

-You may be trained in how to correctly inject or insert alprostadil.
+You may be trained to correctly inject or insert alprostadil.
 If your partner is pregnant, use a condom during sex if you are inserting alprostadil into your urethra.

 Alprostadil will usually produce an erection after five to 15 minutes.
 How long the erection lasts will depend on the dose.

 In men who did not respond to PDE-5 inhibitors, alprostadil injections were successful in 85 out of 100 men.
-Alprostadil that is inserted into the urethra is successful for up to two-thirds of men.
+Alprostadil inserted into the urethra is successful for up to two-thirds of men.

 Alprostadil should not be used:

 - in men at risk of priapism (a painful erection that lasts for several hours) – for example, those with sickle cell anaemia

 - alongside other erectile dysfunction medications